Charlet Chung: Early life

-Chung was born as Chihye Takahashi Chung in Long Beach California, to a Japanese mother and a Korean father and is fluent and literate in 3 languages: English, Japanese, and Korean.
+Chung was born as Chihye Takahashi Chung in Long Beach California, to a Japanese mother and a Korean father and is fluent and literate in three languages: English, Japanese, and Korean.

 Chung graduated from Diamond Bar High School in 2001.

 Career

 Her interest in acting began from a young age.
-She was discovered and signed on by an agent while on an airplane at the age of 5.
+She was discovered and signed on by an agent while on an airplane at the age of five.
 She landed her first acting role on CBS's Cold Case within three months after graduating with a Bachelor in Communications from the University of California, San Diego.

 In 2016, Chung made an appearance on the Netflix television series Grace and Frankie where she starred as the character Charlotte.

 Chung has also done work as a voice actress.
 Her video game appearances include her role as Seraph from the game Call of Duty: Black Ops 3 and her popular portrayal of D.Va from Blizzard's 2016 game Overwatch.
 She also voices Ally "Hoops" Nguyen in the 2022 game Grounded.

+In 2022, Chung partnered with Voiceverse, a blockchain-based startup that marketed itself as offering AI voice cloning technology in the form of non-fungible tokens.